OpTermux/Changer/README.md

-Hello everyone this tool
-will help you to change your
+Hello everyone this Shell Script will help you to change your
 IP and MAC address according to you only.

-#Commands to RUN this tool
+#Commands to RUN this Script

 git clone https://github.com/OpTermux/changer.git
 cd Changer